Tactical assault group: Organisation

 At present there are two tactical assault groups, TAG East and TAG West.
 Each belongs to a different parent unit and each protect a different domestic geographical area of Australia.

 TAG East draws its members from the 2nd Commando Regiment, and rotates one company through the role for a pre-determined length of time.
 It is also supplemented with personnel from the Royal Australian Navy's Clearance Diving Branch.
 The Royal Australian Navy component consists of an operations officer, a clearance diver (CD) assault platoon, and an underwater medic.
 Approximately 30 Clearance Divers are permanently attached to the group at any one time.

 TAG West draws its members from the Special Air Service Regiment and rotates one squadron through the role for a pre-determined length of time.
-TAG West has primary responsibility for offshore recovery operations, such as ship-boarding or incidents on oil platforms, and also international/overseas incidents.

 Both have world-class training facilities including advanced outdoor close-quarters battle ranges, MOUT villages, urban CT complexes, full-size aircraft mock-ups, and sniper ranges.